 In this work, we focus on such \emph{finite training data} problems where each $f_i$ is \emph{smooth} and the average function $g$ is \emph{strongly-convex}.

-As an example, in the case of $\ell_2$-regularized logistic regression, we have $f_i(x) \defd \frac{\lambda}{2}\|x\|^2 + \log(1+\exp(-b_ia_i^Tx))$, where $a_i \in \Real^p$ and $b_i \in \{-1,1\}$ are the training examples associated with a binary classification problem and $\lambda$ is a regularization parameter.
+As an example, in the case of $\ell_2$-regularized logistic regression we have $f_i(x) \defd \frac{\lambda}{2}\|x\|^2 + \log(1+\exp(-b_ia_i^Tx))$, where $a_i \in \Real^p$ and $b_i \in \{-1,1\}$ are the training examples associated with a binary classification problem and $\lambda$ is a regularization parameter.
 More generally, any $\ell_2$-regularized empirical risk minimization problem of the form

-falls in the framework of~\eqref{eq:1} if the loss functions $l_i$ are convex and smooth.
-An extensive list of convex loss functions used in machine learning is given by~\citet{teo2007scalable}, and we can even include non-smooth loss functions (or regularizers) by using smooth approximations.
+falls in the framework of~\eqref{eq:1} provided that the loss functions $l_i$ are convex and smooth.
+An extensive list of convex loss functions used in machine learning is given by~\cite{teo2007scalable}, and we can even include non-smooth loss functions (or regularizers) by using smooth approximations.